-A wealth tax is another way of confiscating assets.
-Such a tax could increase the minimum interest rate investors require in order to make good on the tax.
+A wealth tax is a way of confiscating assets.
+It could increase the minimum interest rate investors require in order to make good on the tax.
 For example, investors who accept 0% on their investments if more attractive options are absent, might demand 2% if the wealth tax is 2%.
 This reduces the available amount of capital as fewer projects become viable at higher interest rates.
 And so the economy might suffer from the tax while similar benefits could be attained via lower interest rates but this is not sure.
 A wealth tax could help to reduce wealth inequality and bring higher interest rates so that fewer people go into debt.

 For most of history, returns on capital were higher than the economic growth rate.
 This cannot continue indefinitely unless a sufficiently large portion of the proceeds of capital is consumed.
 As the distribution of wealth in developed economies has become increasingly skewed in recent decades, this is not happening.
 Wealthy people invest a larger part of their income than people on average.
 Their inclination to save and invest was often what made them rich in the first place.
 In recent decades people in Asia started to save more and this added to the savings glut.
 Consequently, interest rates could only go down.